 Funds are not guaranteed for performance under this Contract beyond the current fiscal year.
 The Authority’s obligation for performance of this Contract beyond that date is contingent upon the availability of funds from which payment for contract purposes can be made.
 No legal liability on the part of the Authority for any payment may arise for performance under this Contract until funds are made available to the Contracting Officer for performance and until the Contractor receives notice of availability, to be confirmed in writing, by the Contracting Officer.
 Any option exercised by the Authority that will be performed in whole or in part in a subsequent fiscal year is subject to availability of funds in the subsequent fiscal year and will be governed by the terms of this Article.

-7. CONTRACTING OFFICERS TECHNICAL REPRESENTATIVE (COTR)
+7. CONTRACTING OFFICER’S TECHNICAL REPRESENTATIVE (COTR)

 The Work will be conducted under the general direction of the Contracting Officer on behalf of the Authority, who may delegate certain responsibilities to a.
 Contracting Officer's Technical Representative (COTR).
 While the COTR will be thereupon authorized to perform such designated functions, the Authority will not be responsible for actions of the COTR or any other Authority employee or representative which exceeds his or her authority.